 Breakfast, Lunch and Dinner

+You will leave Manang on the Annapurna Circuit Trekking trail that gradually starts to ascend.
 The journey towards Chauri Leddar unfolds with captivating mountain views.
-From Manang, there are two paths – one leading to the renowned high-altitude lake, Tilicho, and the other toward Thorang La Pass.
-Opting for the latter, we ascend along the trail to the right, gaining a substantial elevation of 500 meters from Manang village.
-The trail today inclines uphill, making its way alongside the Jar Sang River.
+It also passes by green yak pastures, mani walls, and chortens.
+From Manang, there are two paths, one leading to the renowned high-altitude lake, Tilicho, and the other toward Thorang La Pass.
+Opting for the latter, we ascend the trail to the right, gaining 500 meters in elevation from Manang village.
+The trail today inclines uphill, following the Jar Sang River.
 This river is a tributary of the Marsyangdi River.
-As you ascend a series of Yak pastures, Juniper trees will appear before you.
+As you ascend a series of yak pastures, juniper shrubs will appear before you.

-You will pass through Tanki village, a small hamlet, before making it to Ghungsang village, located right by the Jar Sang river and Yak Kharka.
-Just before reaching Chauri Leddar, you’ll traverse a series of Mani walls constructed before the village gate.
-As evening descends, we find accommodation in a teahouse, settling down in the tranquil surroundings of Chauri Leddar.
+You will pass through Tanki village, a small hamlet, before reaching Gunsang.
+The Gungsang village is located right by the Jar Sang river and Yak Kharka.
+After crossing a small wooden bridge, you will reach Yak Kharka.
+From here, you can enjoy spectacular views of Annapurna III, Gangapurna, and rocky cliffs.
+Just before reaching Chauri Leddar, you will trek past a series of Mani walls constructed before the village gate.
+As evening descends, you will check in at a teahouse and settle into the tranquil surroundings of Chauri Leddar (Lunch ) . overnight at Hotel Dhading Laxmi or similar, private room with toilet and bathroom sharing, battery charge, wifi etc.

 Optional: It is also possible to extend this itinerary with a visit to Tilicho Lake, which can be done in just two extra days.
 You can consult with your trek agency.